henninghall/react-native-date-picker/README.md

  <img src="docs/react-native-date-picker-android-native.gif" alt="date time picker" height="120px" />
 </td></tr>

 <tr><td>The so called "iOS clone" looks and works similar to the ios version.
-It shows normaly 5 lines of dates.
+It shows normally 5 lines of dates.
 It is enabled by default.</td><td>
 The "Android Native" version looks more like a standard native implementation on Android.
 The divider color can be changed by adding the following to you Android theme:
 <br><code>&lt;item name=&quot;colorControlNormal&quot;&gt;#03b6fc&lt;/item&gt;</code>
 </td></tr>